V26 Marines participate in MWX during SLTE 2-24

 U.S. Marines with 2nd Battalion, 6th Marine Regiment, 2nd Marine Division, participate in a Marine Air-Ground Task Force Warfighting Exercise as part of Service Level Training Exercise 2-24 at Range 220, Marine Corps Air-Ground Combat Center, Twentynine Palms, California, Feb.
 20, 2024.
 MWX is the culminating event for SLTE 2-24 that improves U.S. and allied service members’ operational capabilities and lethality as a MAGTF.
 (U.S. Marine Corps video by Cpl.
-Breanna Eason)(This video was shot vertically with the purpose of creating a Reel)
+Hunter Wagner)

 |Date Taken: